 Nationwide Homes is a major manufacturer of modular homes serving the Southeast.
 The company goes by the name “Nationwide Homes.”

-They offer a variety of floor plans, such as those for Cape Cod or Ranch-style homes, as well as two-story prefab homes.
-In the states of Georgia, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia, residents interested in purchasing a Nationwide Home can do so by contacting one of the manufacturer’s authorised builders.
+They offer a variety of floor plans, such as those for Cape Cod or ranch-style homes, as well as two-story prefab homes.
+In the states of Georgia, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia, residents interested in purchasing a Nationwide Home can do so by contacting one of the manufacturer’s authorized builders.

 The bare essentials